 Monkeypox, like smallpox, is a member of the Orthopoxvirus group.
 Despite its name, nonhuman primates are not monkeypox virus reservoirs.
-Although the reservoir is unknown, the leading candidates are small rodents and squirrels in the rain forests of Africa, mostly in western and central Africa.
+Although the reservoir is unknown, the leading candidates are small rodents (eg, squirrels) in the rain forests of Africa, mostly in western and central Africa.

 Human disease occurs in Africa sporadically and in occasional epidemics.
 Most reported cases have been in the Democratic Republic of the Congo.
 Since 2016, confirmed cases have also been reported in Sierra Leone, Liberia, Central African Republic, Republic of the Congo, and Nigeria, which has experienced the largest recent outbreak.
 A recent 20-fold increase in incidence is thought to be due to the cessation of smallpox vaccination in 1980; people who have received smallpox vaccine, even > 25 years prior, are at reduced risk of monkeypox.
 Cases of monkeypox in Africa are also increasing because people are encroaching more and more on the habitats of animals that carry the virus.